armhold/infinity/README.md

 ### Notes

-The image "Creation of Adam" By Michelangelo is in the Public Domain, see: https://commons.wikimedia.org/w/index.php?curid=15461165
+The image "Creation of Adam" by Michelangelo is in the [Public Domain](https://commons.wikimedia.org/w/index.php?curid=15461165).